juliusikkala/pico-slang/README.md

 ## Build

 To test this out, create a new branch from the `master` branch of Slang and locally merge the PRs listed above.
+Then, compile it according to instructions and place the resulting `slangc` in `PATH`.

 This has only been tested on a single setup:
 * Host: OpenSUSE Tumbleweed, x86\_64
 * Microcontroller: Raspberry Pico 2 W

-The GCC 15 toolchain is used for pico-sdk, and the Slang compiler is using LLVM 21. `slangc` must be in `PATH` and `PICO_SDK_PATH` must be visible for the build.
+The GCC 15 toolchain is used for pico-sdk, and the Slang compiler is using LLVM 21.
+The `PICO_SDK_PATH` environment variable must be defined to point to pico-sdk.
 Other than that, there shouldn't be anything special.

 The [`pico.slang`](pico.slang) bindings to pico-sdk have been generated with [this binding generator](https://github.com/juliusikkala/slang-cpu-utils/tree/llvm/bindgen-llvm).